 (15) Particular attention should be paid to the exercise of an overallotment facility by an investment firm or a credit institution for the purpose of stabilisation when it results in a position uncovered by the ‘greenshoe option’.

 (16) The ability to conduct market soundings is important for the proper functioning of financial markets and therefore a market sounding regime is needed to provide a legal framework within which such activity is clearly defined and can be conducted legitimately.
 Information disclosed by a disclosing market participant should enable a market sounding recipient as a potential investor to make a sufficiently informed assessment and inside information should be properly flagged as required.
-Provided that all applicable market sounding standards and requirements are complied with, disclosing market participants should be afforded a measure of protection against allegations that they have committed market abuse through improper disclosure of inside information.
-In this respect, appropriate arrangements, procedures and record keeping requirements are necessary in order to ensure that market sounding activities are managed and controlled effectively and smoothly, being in the interest of the dislcosing market participant to ensure appropiate internal controls, guaranteeing the legitimacy of market sounding activities, are in place.
+Provided that all applicable market sounding standards and requirements are complied with, disclosing market participants should be afforded a measure of protection against allegations that they have committed market abuse through unlawful disclosure of inside information.
+In this respect, appropriate arrangements, procedures and record keeping requirements are necessary in order to ensure that market sounding activities are managed and controlled effectively and smoothly, being in the interest of the disclosing market participant to ensure appropriate internal controls, guaranteeing the legitimacy of market sounding activities, are in place.

-(17) A disclosing market participant, alone or as part of a syndicate, could be considered as acting on behalf of or for the account of the market sounding benificiary, when the disclosing market participant has concluded a written agreement with the market sounding beneficiary, has received, in oral or written form, instructions or a mandate from the market sounding beneficiary, or, has sufficient information from the market sounding beneficiary to conclude that the transaction subject to the market sounding is reasonably expected to come into existence or occur.
+(17) A disclosing market participant, alone or as part of a syndicate, could be considered as acting on behalf of or for the account of the market sounding beneficiary, when the disclosing market participant has concluded a written agreement with the market sounding beneficiary or has received, in oral or written form, instructions or a mandate from the market sounding beneficiary.
+[See Response #21A]

 (18) When determining which information to disclose to a potential investor, a disclosing market participant should carefully consider whether the disclosure should include only the exact characteristics of the possible transaction, or also other information which may provide context and background to the possible transaction, but is not directly related to it.